Your Guide to a Beautiful Lawn and Landscape from Early Cleanup through Planting Season

 - Water features

-Our selection of pavers from Unilock, Hessit Works, Oberfields, and Belgard offers endless design possibilities.
-We also carry premium hardscape accessories from Alliance Designer Products, including Gator Base, Gator Cleaners and Sealers, and Gator Binding Agents.
-Visit one of our locations and talk with our experts about your project.
+Champion carries pavers from Unilock, Hessit Works, Oberfields, and Belgard, along with hardscape accessories from Alliance Designer Products, including Gator Base, Gator Cleaners and Sealers, and Gator Binding Agents.
+Stop into any of our locations and work directly with our team to plan your project with confidence.

 Irrigation and Water Management

-- Water deeply but infrequently (once or twice a week) to encourage deep-root growth
+- Water deeply but infrequently — once or twice per week — to promote deep root development

-- Aim for 1-1.5 inches of water per week for established lawns
+- Target 1–1.5 inches of water per week for established lawns, combined with natural rainfall

-- Water in the early morning to reduce evaporation and fungal issues
+- Water in the early morning to reduce evaporation and discourage fungal disease

 Spring Lawn Renovation

-- Spread quality grass seed appropriate for sun/shade conditions
+- Spread quality grass seed appropriate for your sun and shade conditions

 - Lightly rake to ensure good seed-to-soil contact

-- Apply a thin layer of straw or Penn mulch to retain moisture
+- Apply a thin layer of straw or Penn mulch to hold moisture and protect the seed

 Working with Southwest Ohio’s Clay Soils

-- Regular addition of organic matter like Champion Leaf Compost
+- Add organic matter like Champion Leaf Compost regularly — the clay structure improves gradually with annual additions

-- Core aeration in spring to reduce compaction
+- Core aerate in spring to reduce compaction, particularly in high-traffic areas

 Local Pest and Disease Management